qchenevier/MBA_memoire/doc/reaction_organization.md

 - Manufacturers are generally highly valued by investors, with manufacturers who innovate even more highly valued [@PeterWeill2011].
 We can understand this trend by 2 trends in physical goods manufacturing:

   - either they augment their product with low-marginal-costs intangible assets: the Apple Iphone wouldn't have any value without the application store.
-GE's has added sensors to its products to gather and exploit usage data to help improve operational excellence of users.
+GE's has added sensors to its products to gather and exploit usage data to help improve operational excellence of users [@Iansiti2014].
   - or they lower their marginal cost by improving their operational excellence through digitalization, like automating production tasks and outsourcing production to more efficient players: Apple is outsourcing its production to Foxconn which invests heavily in robots to replace its workers [@Zuo2016].
 In the end, the physical product innovation is tending toward reducing the marginal costs of production.

 - IP landlords were the second-highest performing [@PeterWeill2011].
 Licensing IP is a business model with very low marginal costs.